relector-tuxnix/meg4/README.md

 sudo dpkg -i meg4_*.deb
 ```

-As for MEG-4 OS, that's a bare metal solution, which does not need any Operating System.
-You can flash that .iso to a storage and boot it,
+The [MEG-4 OS](platform/baremetal) is a bare metal solution, which does not need any Operating System.
+You can flash that .iso to a
-or you can try it out in qemu with
+storage and boot it, or you can try it out in a virtual machine with

 ```
 qemu-system-x86_64 -m 256 -drive file=meg4.iso,format=raw -device virtio-mouse -serial stdio